 WBT Pilot Schools: Bronze to Gold

-With 80,000 Facebook Likes and over 7,000,000 YouTube views, Whole Brain Teaching is one of the world’s most popular instructional systems.
+With joy-filled classrooms in 200 countries, 80,000 Facebook Likes and over 8,000,000 YouTube views, Whole Brain Teaching is one of the world’s most popular instructional systems.
 The goal of the Whole Brain Teaching Pilot School initiative is to increase student engagement by using WBT educational strategies.
 The free program is a three level game, Bronze, Silver, and Gold, with schools competing against each other for weekly, nationally publicized, rankings.

 WBT Bronze Pilot School